Dylan-86/dexetera-docs/docs/faq-troubleshooting.md

 A: **Smart contracts are trustless, not trust-requiring.**

 - Code is open-source (verifiable)
-- Audited by security firms
 - Transparent transactions
-- You don't trust Dexetera, you trust the code
+- You don't have to trust Dexetera, you trust the code

 ## Still Have Questions?